UBC-CIC/census-explorer/docs/DeploymentGuide.md

 <img src="../images/step2.3.2_2.png">

 3. Select the new *unprocessed-data* folder.
-Click **Upload**, and add the "headers.csv" file from the data directory in this repository and the two files obtained from Statistics Canada in step 0 ("donations_by_family_type.csv" and "donations_by_income_group.csv").
+Click **Upload**, and add the "headers.csv" file from the data directory in this repository and the two files obtained from Statistics Canada in step 0 (the names of these files don't matter).

 <img src="../images/step2.3.3_1.png">